woocommerce/pinterest-for-woocommerce/readme.txt

 == Changelog ==

+= 1.4.13 - 2024-12-04 =
+* Add - Admin notice of a failed Pinterest account status.
+* Update - Do not disconnect on the Action Scheduler action failure.
+* Update - Failed actions to log the errors.

 = 1.4.12 - 2024-11-07 =
 * Tweak - WC 9.4 compatibility.
 * Tweak - WP 6.7 compatibility.